 In all work in the school, the question “Is this work or process in line with the school vision, values and beliefs?”

 This question will be a fundamental part of the practice of all leaders in the school.

 Evaluation

 This policy will be reviewed annually or more often as necessary due to changes in regulations or circumstances.

-Date
+Last Review: April 2018